raphaelmoreira/lensophy/src/Lensophy/Doc/Readme.md

 An [OpenAI account](https://platform.openai.com/signup) is required to use it

 # Getting Started
-Installing the package with the desired version (last version is always recommended).
+Installing the package with the last version.
 ```
 dotnet add package Lensophy --version 1.0.0
 ```